3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-The $\pm$ signs in Eqs.
-(65), (66) and (67) indicate that the motion of the particle may be in either direction on the $r$ axis, $\vartheta$ and $\varphi$ circles respectively.
-Now, we can integrate Eqs.
-(65), (66) and (67) to give the three time equation with respect to the coordinates $r$, $\vartheta$ and $\varphi$, but before, we write these equations as
+The $\pm$ signs in Eqs.~(\ref{rdot}), (\ref{thetadot}) and (\ref{phidot}) indicate that the motion of the particle may be in either direction on the $r$ axis, $\vartheta$ circle and $\varphi$ semicircle respectively.
+Now, we can integrate Eqs.~(\ref{rdot}), (\ref{thetadot}) and (\ref{phidot}) to deduce the three time equation with respect to the coordinates $r$, $\vartheta$ and $\varphi$, but before, we write these equations as

-We remark that to integrate Eq.
-(68) can be integrated directly after knowing the form of the central potential (either analytically or numerically).
-However, to integrate Eq.
-(69), we must first write $r$ -already integrated from Eq.
-(68)- in function of the time $t$.
-Also, to integrate Eq.
-(70), we should set the variables $r$ and $\vartheta$ in function of $t$.
+We remark that Eq.~(\ref{rtime}) can be integrated directly after knowing the form of the central potential (either analytically or numerically).
+However, to integrate Eq.~(\ref{thetatime}), we must first write $r$ -already integrated from Eq.~(\ref{rtime})- in function of $t$.
+Also, to integrate Eq.~(\ref{phitime}), we should set the variables $r$ and $\vartheta$ in function of $t$.
 In spite of the importance of the time equations, we will focus on the spatial trajectory equations.
-These last's can be derived directly from Eqs.
-(68-70) after parameterizing the time $t$.
+These last's can be derived directly from Eqs.~(\ref{rtime}), (\ref{thetatime}) and (\ref{phitime}) after parameterizing the time $t$.
 Thus, we deduce